 The thicker the insulation material, the better thermal and sound insulation – tests in the VIVA park in Wopfing, Austria, prove that insulation makes life indoors more comfortable when it comes to sound.

-Soundproofing and room acoustics are relevant for our well-being as well as our health.
-Buffering sounds from outside or adjoining rooms reduces stress and boosts our concentration, so adequate sound insulation can definitely make the difference.
-Due to sound measurements in the VIVA park solid components and thermal insulation reduce external noise by up to 50 percent.
+Sound insulation and room acoustics are relevant for our well-being as well as our health.
+Buffering sounds from outside or adjoining rooms reduces stress and boosts our concentration, so adequate sound insulation can make the difference.
+According to sound measurements in the VIVA park a thermal insulation on solid walls can reduce the perceived loudness of external noise by up to 50 percent.

 Which sound do we call noise?